StinkyMilo/Prosetta/Frontend/docs/Quickstart_2.md

 ### The Header

 The title and header are written for you.
 The title is mandatory, but it isn't evaluated.
 The poem also must have at least one author.
 The first author is ignored; you may write whatever name you'd like.
-All other authors are used for *imports*.
-John Graphton isn't a real person, but writing his name imports the *Graph*ics library.
+All other authors are used for [Imports](Imports.md).
+John Graphton isn't a real person, but writing his name imports the *Gra*phics library.
+Imports exist to prevent you from activating aliases you don't want to use.
+Since not every program has graphics, you need to import them.

 ### Drawing a Circle